Hackathon to Hero — GitHub Template, Ready to Use

 Instructions: 01–06

-Nine Steps.
+Ten Steps.
 Terminal or Browser.

 Same `.wizard-state.json`, same opinionated sequence — pick the surface that fits the moment.
 Every step is self-contained, idempotent, and re-runnable.
 Every decision lands in audit-friendly state on disk.
 Smart paste handling means you never hand-edit a URL again.
+Step 10 detects your coding agent and shows the exact Dataverse-skills plugin install command.

 🌐